KevinOConnell7/Midterm_project_Shopping/README.md

 ## Conclusion

 Overall, I learned a lot when doing this project.
 This project allowed me too step out of my comfort zone and try something new.
-I am excited to work with a group and make a more complex website.
+I am excited to work with a group and make a more complex website using aspects that I have learned.